awinml/amex-default-classification/README.md

 <img src="plots/1_statements_over_time.png" alt="Target Distribution" width="500" height="250">
 <br>

-- There is **weekly seasonal trend** observed in the number of statements recieved per day.
+- There is **weekly seasonal pattern** observed in the number of statements recieved per day.
 - As seen above this trend does not seem to be significantly affecting the proportion of default.